Page 2 of 3 FirstFirst 123 LastLast

 And Nordeus has given some answers relating to arrows - for example they said that while you can't play wide forwards, AML/R with red arrows would be roughly equivalent

-Sxrenity and Maxim Starev like this.
+Maxim Starev and Sxrenity like this.

 Team: